Kathmandu Pokhara Tour

 Places to visit in Kathmandu

-Kathmandu is an ancient city in the world with various historical origins.
-UNESCO even recognizes many historic temples in Kathmandu.
-It is also recognized as the city of temples.
+Kathmandu is an ancient city with various historical origins.
+UNESCO even recognizes many historic temples in Kathmandu, which is also recognized as the city of temples.
 Thus, spending one or two more days visiting this great city is worthwhile.
 It provides many attractions, including museums, ancient architecture, temples, monasteries, etc.

 You can rent a local rickshaw or cab for this excursion on your Kathmandu sightseeing trip day.
 A taxi ride from one location to another will cost between 3,000 and 4,000 NPR.
 The amount of a rickshaw travels varies.
 It depends on the city’s traffic situation and time.